puppypilled/puppypilled/README.md

 C+H , INT! , I DONT CARE IF YOUR PIXELS TOUCH MINE!!!!! .   would perfer if you dont cover my pony but its okay if you do!

 u cannot rage bait me (because I dont care)

-#
+16 years old , vegan 4 the animals , female , catholic (no im not homophobic?????
+LOL?) , cishet female , libsharted 😢 , i like  mimes, minstrels, thespians, acrobats, jugglers, troubadours, tumblers, Flutists and I really love jesters.

-# cis female , 16 , roman catholic , vegan for the animals , straight but LGBT ally! , Im really awkward and shy.. sorry lol. , ALSO really bad at spelling. idk i think somethings wrong with me (/silly)
+# Im really awkward and shy.. sorry lol. , ALSO really bad at spelling. idk i think somethings wrong with me (/silly)